Understanding Halal Mortgages in the U.S.: A Comprehensive Guide for Homebuyers

 No prepayment penalty: Flexibility is a key feature of this program.
 Homeowners are not charged any fees if they decide to pay off the home earlier than anticipated, offering them financial autonomy.

 Capped late payment fees: Late payments should not be an opportunity for the financier to earn additional profit.
-To ensure fairness, late payment fees are capped at $50 to cover the expenses of administering a late payment.
+To ensure fairness, late payment fees are capped to cover the expenses of administering a late payment.

 Default and foreclosure: Unlike traditional lenders, Guidance Residential does not pursue customers’ personal assets in case of foreclosure.